Placental accreta, increta and percreta

 - You may have a miscarriage.

-- Your baby doesn’t grow as well as she should during pregnancy.
+- Your baby doesn’t grow as well as they should during pregnancy.

 - You may have a premature birth.
 This is birth that happens too soon, before 37 weeks of pregnancy.